-SOMERVILLE, MA – A Somerville man was convicted this week of conducting disruptive computer attacks on Boston Children's Hospital and Wayside Youth and Family Support Network on behalf of the hacking collective Anonymous.
-Martin Gottesfeld, 32, was arrested in 2016 after being rescued during an escape attempt to Cuba, according to the U.S. Attorney's office.
+SOMERVILLE, MA – A Somerville man convicted of conducting disruptive computer attacks on Boston Children's Hospital and Wayside Youth and Family Support Network was sentenced in federal court Thursday.

-The attack flooded 65,000 IP addresses with junk data, disrupting the Children's Hospital network for at least two weeks and interrupting access to internet services used by the staff to treat patients.
-It rendered computers in several other area hospitals useless for legitimate communication, as well.
+The attack on Wayside crippled its network for more than a week, costing the residential treatment facility $18,000 in response and mitigation efforts.
+The attack on Boston Children's disrupted its network for at least two weeks, interrupting access to internet services used by the staff to treat patients and rendering computers in several other area hospitals useless for legitimate communication as well.

-The attack cost Boston Children's Hospital more than $300,000 and lost it close to $300,000 in donations, as the hospital's fundraising portal was disabled.
+It cost Boston Children's Hospital more than $300,000 and nearly $300,000 in lost donations.

 Image via Shutterstock

-Source : https://patch.com/massachusetts/somerville/somerville-hacker-convicted-attacks-hospital-nonprofit
+Source : https://patch.com/massachusetts/somerville/somerville-hacker-given-10-years-hospital-nonprofit-attacks